So all of the sudden you’ve got a site that’s suffered an unexpected drop in the rankings and your organic traffic is in the tank. What do you do?

 Step 6: Lessons Learned

-If you’ve got anything to add to the checklist please leave it in the comments.
+If you’ve got anything to add to the checklist, please don’t hesitate to leave it in the comments below.